Tokyo Japan, and Amsterdam Netherlands.

 Naomi Horiike is a Tokyo and Amsterdam-based artist whose work ranges from drawing, painting, and objects to performance and photography.

 Naomi has exhibited in national and international shows and her work has been featured in numerous publications and is held in public and private collections.

 M.F.A., Tokyo University of the Arts, Tokyo.

-As an artist, I paint primarily in abstract expressionism which simply means I use paint and other media to express externally what’s bubbling up in my mind, body and spirit.
+As an artist, I paint primarily in abstract expressionism which simply means I use to paint and other media to express externally what’s bubbling up in my mind, body, and spirit.